Boyne Valley Tour

 This is the site of the first Cistercian monastery in Ireland, founded in 1142 by St. Malachy, the Archbishop of Armagh.
 The abbey played a pivotal role in the spread of the Cistercian order across Ireland and became a model for other monasteries.
 Known for its unique architecture, Mellifont featured a distinctive octagonal lavabo.
 The abbey thrived until the Dissolution of the Monasteries under Henry VIII in the 16th century, leading to its abandonment and ruin.
 Today, Mellifont Abbey’s remains, including the Chapter House and lavabo, are a testament to its historical and religious significance.

 The Four Knocks Neolithic passage tomb site is located near Naul in County Meath.
-The site, dating back to around 3000 BCE, consists of a primary mound with a cruciform chamber and several smaller satellite tombs.
+The site, dating back to around 3000 BCE, consists of a mound with a cruciform chamber.
 Named for the Irish “Cnoc,” meaning hill, Four Knocks is notable for its ancient art and archaeological significance.
 Although no documented battle occurred here, the site reflects the social and spiritual life of Neolithic people in Ireland, offering insight into early burial and ritual practices.

 Includes